-You’ll ride in style in the new 1963 Corvair.
+You’ll arrive in style in the new 1963 Corvair.

 The Corvair is a car manufactured by Chevrolet.
 It was first introduced in 1960.
 It did not last long due to a combination of factors, including competition from the Ford Mustang and an attack on the car’s safety by consumer advocate Ralph Nader.